sairao4102/TEXT-SUMMARIZATION-TOOL/README.md

 # Text Summarization Tool

 ## Description
 A web-based tool to summarize large text inputs using abstractive summarization and extract key points.
-This project was developed as part of my internship at **Codetech** Company (Task 1).
 It leverages advanced Natural Language Processing (NLP) techniques to make long texts more digestible and easily understandable.

 ## Technologies Used:
 - **Flask**: Web framework to create the backend of the application.